 the meaningful work carried out by many of these bodies”.

 As a rule, Vossen is firmly convinced that development aid is most relevant in this day and age.
-“I’ve lived for a considerable amount of years in Malawi – in the height of the AIDS crisis, my best friend lost her sister and husband to this disease, only to find out some years later that she was infected as well.
+“I’ve lived for a considerable amount of years in Malawi —in the height of the AIDS crisis, my best friend lost her sister and husband to this disease, only to find out some years later that she was infected as well.
 Thanks to medical developments, doctors were able to curb the virus”.
-In the same breath, Vossen refers to figures of the World Bank claiming that, on a global scale, extreme poverty and child mortality rate have been reduced by more than half.
+In the same breath, Vossen refers to figures of the World Bank claiming that, on a global scale, extreme poverty and child mortality rate has been reduced by more than half.
 Equally, she adverts to the fact that 90% of children worldwide enjoy primary education whereas nine out of ten people have access to clean potable water at present.
 “In many of these furtherances, development aid has played a catalysing role”, Vossen utters.
-“That being said, my criticism on the way in which some news agencies and development aid organisation choose to voice their outcomes, should not be confused with the meaningful work carried out by many of these bodies”.
+“That said, my criticism on the way in which some news agencies and development aid organisation choose to voice their outcomes, should not be confused with the meaningful work carried out by many of these bodies”.